-Title IX, the District must respond promptly and treat complainants and respondents equitably individualized supportive measures to the parties and by following a grievance process that complies with Title IX to determine responsibility before any disciplinary sanctions are imposed.
-Supportive measures may include referrals for Multi-Tiered System of Supports (MTSS) meetings; options to such as seating and class changes, changing student groupings, changes in work locations, safety plans, increased security and monitoring of certain areas of campus to prevent reoccurrence; training and educational materials; academic supports, extensions of deadlines, health support, Once the District knows of sexual harassment or allegations of sexual harassment, as defined under offering non-disciplinary, non-punitive, contact, avoid contact or mutual restrictions on counseling, and Restorative Justice.
+Once the District knows of sexual harassment or allegations of sexual harassment, as defined under Title IX, the District must respond promptly and treat complainants and respondents equitably by offering non-disciplinary, non-punitive, individualized supportive measures to the parties and by following a grievance process that complies with Title IX to determine responsibility before any disciplinary sanctions are imposed.
+Supportive measures may include referrals for Multi-Tiered System of Supports (MTSS) meetings; options to avoid contact or mutual restrictions on contact. such as seating and class changes, changing student groupings, changes in work locations, safety plans, increased security and monitoring of certain areas of campus to prevent reoccurrence; training and educational materials; academic supports, extensions of deadlines, health support, counseling, and Restorative Justice.